institut-de-genomique/LocoGSE/README.md

   - `--ref_prot DB_PREFIX`: Path to a monocopy protein database to be used with [DIAMOND](https://github.com/bbuchfink/diamond).
 The prefix of these 2 files must be given. **Required**.
 By Default: OneKP consensus obtained from https://github.com/smirarab/1kp/tree/master/alignments
   - `--slope NUMBER`: **Optional**.
 Slope (regression factor) used to estimate sequencing depth from depth on monocopy proteins.
 It is specific to each plant lineage.
 Pre computed slopes are available for families listed in `--list_families` and lineages in `--list_lineages`.
 There is no need to provide a slope if the species of interest is in the list, you can just provide either the family or the lineage.
   - `--threads NUMBER`: **Optional**.
 Number of CPUs to use durig the mapping step.
   - `--recovery`: **Optional**.
-If present, continue the an interrupted run that was started in the output directory provided with `--output`
+If present, continue an interrupted run that was started in the output directory provided with `--output`
   - `--family NAME`: **Optional if `--slope` is present**.
 Specify the plant family in order to use a pre-computed slope
   - `--list-families`: **Optional**.
 Print all families with available pre-computed slope
   - `--lineage NAME`: **Optional if `--slope` or `--family` is present**.
 Specify the plant lineage in order to use a pre-computed slope